kiannadalton/block18/Workshop/README.md

      - What should happen if the cart is empty?
      - What needs to be shown to the user at each step of check out?
      - What behaviors of this feature does the prompt miss or gloss over?

+Given I am a new user shopping on the site

+WHEN I navigate to the check out page
+THEN I am prompted to checkout as a guest, log in, or create an account.

+WHEN I click to create an account
+THEN I see a form with a submit buttom.

+WHEN I navigate to the checkout page with no items in my cart THEN I see a prompted message stating no items are in my cart.

+WHEN I click log in on the check out page
+THEN I see a form with a username, password, and submit button.